Avaiga/taipy/docs/manuals/gui/user_callbacks.md

 ## Actions

-Controls like buttons don't notify of a value change.
-Instead, they use _callbacks_ to let the application know that they were activated.
+Controls like buttons don't notify of any value change.
+Instead, they use _callbacks_ to let the application knows that the user activated them somehow.

 !!! example
     ``` py linenums="1"
-    from taipy.gui import Gui, Markdown
+    from taipy.gui import Gui

-    page = """
+    md = """
     # Hello Taipy

     Press <|THIS|button|> button.